echmet/libHPCS/README.md

 Introduction
 ---

-libHPCS is a simple library that can read electropherogram and chromatogram data written by HP (Agilent) ChemStation software.
+libHPCS is a simple library that can read electrophoreogram and chromatogram data written by HP (Agilent) ChemStation software.
 Information about the format of the data files were obtained through reverse-engineering.
 Author of the library puts no guarantee on the correctness of the data or on the ability of libHPCS to read a specific datafile.
 It is strongly recommended that users of the library verify correctness of the data returned by the library.

 Build
 ---